mauropasse/design/articles/events_executor.md

  - [SingleThreadedExecutor creates a high CPU overhead in ROS 2](https://discourse.ros.org/t/singlethreadedexecutor-creates-a-high-cpu-overhead-in-ros-2/10077)
  - [ROS 2 Middleware Change Proposal](https://discourse.ros.org/t/ros2-middleware-change-proposal/15863)

-We can identify some major contributors to this overhead:
+Some major contributors to this overhead can be identified:
  - The cost of modifying and updating waitsets.
    Currently this operation happens multiple times for every iteration of the executor, even if the majority of robotics systems are mostly static, i.e. the number of ROS 2 entities is fixed and known at startup.
    A detailed walk-through of the waitset management process can be found [here](https://discourse.ros.org/t/ros2-middleware-change-proposal/15863/6).